petergangmei/petergangmei/README.md

 # 👋 Hi, I'm Peter
 I cherish my role as a self-made web developer.
-And delivered multiple projects as a freelancer and worked as a Django Developer at Noran Soft Private Limited. <br/><br/>
+And delivered multiple projects as a freelancer and working as a Sofware Developer at Liangtuang Technology Private Limited. <br/><br/>
 Visit me at: https://petergangmei.com/